Isle of Wight Guru

 3. Ventnor, Luccombe and Shanklin, South East Wight (8.5 miles)

 This walk from AllTrails starts and finishes in Ventnor, which is an old fashioned seaside resort with a few places to eat.
-AllTrails will let you see the route on the screen but you have to pay for a printed version.
+AllTrails will let you see the route on the screen, but you have to pay for a printed version.

 The first quarter goes along the seawall to Bonchurch.
 This section is a favourite of ours over the years as you get waves crashing against the wall.
+This section has seen some closures, so check the Isle of Wight Council footpaths page first.

 Bonchurch coastal path